Springfield, Illinois

-Springfield is the capital of the U.S. state of Illinois and the county seat and largest city of Sangamon County.
-The city's population was 114,394 at the 2020 census, which makes it the state's seventh most-populous city, the second largest outside of the Chicago metropolitan area (after Rockford), and the largest in central Illinois.
-Approximately 208,000 residents live in the Springfield metropolitan area.
+Springfield is the capital city of the U.S. state of Illinois.
+Its population was 114,394 at the 2020 United States census, which makes it the state's seventh-most populous city, the second-most populous outside of the Chicago metropolitan area (after Rockford), and the most populous in Central Illinois.
+Approximately 208,000 residents live in the Springfield metropolitan area, which consists of all of Sangamon and Menard counties.
+The city lies in a plain near the Sangamon River north of Lake Springfield.
+Springfield is the county seat of Sangamon County and is located along historic Route 66.

 Springfield was settled by European-Americans in the late 1810s, around the time Illinois became a state.
-The most famous historic resident was Abraham Lincoln, who lived in Springfield from 1837 until 1861, when he went to the White House as President of the United States.
-Major tourist attractions include multiple sites connected with Lincoln including the Abraham Lincoln Presidential Library and Museum, Lincoln Home National Historic Site, Lincoln-Herndon Law Offices State Historic Site, and the Lincoln Tomb at Oak Ridge Cemetery.
+The most famous historic resident was Abraham Lincoln, who lived in Springfield from 1837 until 1861, when he became President of the United States.
+Major tourist attractions include multiple sites connected with Lincoln, such as the Abraham Lincoln Presidential Library and Museum, the Lincoln Home, the Old State Capitol, the Lincoln-Herndon Law Offices, and the Lincoln Tomb.
+Largely on the efforts of Lincoln and other area lawmakers, as well as its central location, Springfield was made the state capital in 1839.

-Springfield lies in a valley and plain near the Sangamon River.
-Lake Springfield, a large artificial lake owned by the City Water, Light & Power company (CWLP), supplies the city with recreation and drinking water.
-Weather is fairly typical for middle latitude locations, with four distinct seasons including hot summers and cold winters.
-Spring and summer weather is like that of most Midwestern cities; thunderstorms may occur in late spring.
-Lying in Downstate Illinois, a part of Tornado Alley, tornadoes have hit the region on a few occasions.
+As the state capital, the government of Illinois is based in Springfield.
+Springfield's economy is dominated by government agencies and adjacent firms that work with state and county governance, in addition to healthcare and medicine.
+State government institutions include the Illinois General Assembly, the Illinois Supreme Court, the office of the Governor of Illinois and historic Illinois Governor's Mansion.
+The University of Illinois Springfield has its campus near Lake Springfield.
+Weather is fairly typical for middle-latitude locations, with four distinct seasons.
 The city has a mayor–council form of government and governs the Capital Township.
-The government of the state of Illinois is based in Springfield.
-State government institutions include the Illinois General Assembly, the Illinois Supreme Court and the Office of the Governor of Illinois.
-There are three public and three private high schools in Springfield.
 Public schools in Springfield are operated by District No. 186.
-Springfield's economy is dominated by government jobs, plus the related lobbyists and firms that deal with the state and county governments and justice system, and health care and medicine.